-As I mentioned earlier, the difference is that in your head voice your vocal chords are still connected, whereas in falsetto your chords have come slightly apart.
+As I mentioned earlier, the difference is that in your head voice your vocal chords are still connected, whereas in falsetto your chords or vocal folds have come slightly apart.

 Want to know how to find head voice?

 Let's do an exercise.
-This is a simple trill that will allow you to experience your head voice.
+This is a simple trill that will allow you to experience your head tone.

 Let's do some arpeggios with the trill, going up a semitone each time.
 You can follow along with me in the video at 1:11.
 (Press play on the video below to watch and listen to the exercise)